ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/function.md

 CREATE FUNCTION name AS (parameter0, ...) -> expression
 ```
 A function can have an arbitrary number of parameters.
-There are a few restrictions.
+There are a few restrictions:

 -   The name of a function must be unique among user defined and system functions.
 -   Recursive functions are not allowed.